 3. Resistance tubing.

-In this case we aren’t talking about the type of stretch chords that you lasso around the flag pole, slip your hands into, bend over at the waist, and then wail away on.
+In this case we aren’t talking about the type of stretch cords that you lasso around the flag pole, slip your hands into, bend over at the waist, and then wail away on.
 (Even though these do have their purpose.)

 Nope, I am talking about the much funner kind—the type which you knot up one end to the starting block, and then buckle the other around your waist and swim out against it.
 More reliably known as a swim tether, stationary swim belt, or resistance swim belt.

-Research that we detailed in another post that talked about whether resistance training improved 50m sprinting performance.
+Research that we detailed in another post talked about whether resistance training improved 50m sprinting performance.
 In that particular study, elite swimmers trained with resistance tubing twice a week, for 12-weeks.

 The athletes swam against the chord, which was tied up to a starting block, and also getting speed-assist training by being pulled back by the tubing.